tgb20/Hermes/flying-with-hermes/button-controls.md

 # Button Controls

-Use the buttons on the interface to control the drone.
+Use the buttons in the app to control the drone.

 ![Button Controls](../.gitbook/assets/hermes-buttoncontrols.gif)